smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 The exploded view demonstrates how more information could be used from the app service providers to populate large UI elements.

 ![App Service Exploded](assets/app_service_exploded.jpg)

-## Request an Action be Taken by an App Services Provider

-There are a few ways in which an app service provider may grant control over its features.
-The first is through regular SDL RPCs.
-The SDL Core project has the ability pass certain RPCs to app service providers when they make sense in terms of the app service type's context.
-For example, the `SendLocation` RPC is used by the navigation system to add as a destination or waypoint.
-If a different app other than the embedded navigation system is acting as the active app service, that RPC should be routed there.
-This allows users to bring in their apps that take the place of built-in services, but allow other apps who interact with those system to continue using their same RPCs and expect similar functionality.
-This type of action happens passively to both consumer and producers.

-The second method to access control of the app service provider is through the `PerformAppServiceInteraction` RPC.
-This RPC will require the app consumer to have a closer relationship to the app service provider as it will use specific URIs that the provider recognizes.
-It enables providers to expose a greater feature set to app service consumers without the need of SDL RPC spec modifications and updated SDL Core implementations.
-App service providers are not required to implement this feature, nor are they required to honor a request.
-They are expected to reply to the request though.
-See [the RPC spec](https://github.com/smartdevicelink/rpc_spec#performappserviceinteraction) for more information.